mnot/I-D/binary-structured-headers/draft.md

 * Parameter Name Length: The number of octets used to represent the parameter-name, encoded as per {{!RFC7541}}, Section 5.1, with a 8-bit prefix
 * Parameter Name: Parameter Name Length octets of the parameter-name
-* Item: The parameter value, a Binary Item Type
+* Binary Data Type: The parameter value, a Binary Data Type

-The Item in a Parameter MUST NOT be an Inner List (0x1) or Parameters (0x2).
+The Binary Data Type in a Parameter MUST NOT be an Inner List (0x1) or Parameters (0x2).

-Parameters are always associated with the Binary Item Type that immediately preceded them.
-Therefore, Parameters MUST NOT be the first Item in a container, and MUST NOT follow another Parameters.
+Parameters are always associated with the Binary Data Type that immediately preceded them.
+Therefore, Parameters MUST NOT be the first Binary Data Type in a container, and MUST NOT follow another Parameters.

 ### Integers